gaultier/blog/perhaps_rust_needs_defer.md

 But what can we do otherwise?
 Are there any alternatives?

 - We can be very careful and make sure we deallocate everything by hand in every code paths.
-Obivously that doesn't scale to team size, code complexity, etc. And it's unfortunate since using a defer-like approach in C with `__attribute(cleanup)` and in C++ by implementing our [own](https://www.gingerbill.org/article/2015/08/19/defer-in-cpp/) `defer` is trivial.
+Obviously that doesn't scale to team size, code complexity, etc. And it's unfortunate since using a defer-like approach in C with `__attribute(cleanup)` and in C++ by implementing our [own](https://www.gingerbill.org/article/2015/08/19/defer-in-cpp/) `defer` is trivial.
 And even Go which is garbage-collected has a first-class `defer`.
 - We can use a goto-like approach, as a reader [suggested](https://lobste.rs/s/n6gciw/lessons_learned_from_successful_rust#c_8pzmqg) in a previous article, even though Rust does not have `goto` per se:
     ```rust
     fn foo_init() -> *mut () { &mut () }